 Would you try this higher rise?

 PS.
 If you see a color difference in the Ribcage Flared it’s because I dyed them darker and warmer, so it would go better with my closet.
 Blame color analysis for that, haha.

 Shop Levi’s Ribcage Jeans

 Shop this post and Ribcage Levi’s in all the washes below.
-All are $98 and some are part of the Shopbop Sale going on right now.
-Get them before sale ends!

 For more Levi’s, a lot of high-rise jeans, and a real and honest take on body image, style and motherhood, let’s connect on Instagram (@julietatorresd) Social media shouldn’t be for the good things only.